shyxmz/Deez-Nulls/README.md

-#Deez-Nulls
+#StartHub
+StartHub is a web application designed to streamline KYC (Know Your Customer), progress tracking, and monthly reporting for startups.
+It also enables EIR (Entrepreneur-in-Residence) and Grants management from submission to fund distribution.

+Objective
+The main objectives of StartHub are:
+Streamline KYC, progress tracking, and monthly reporting for startups.
+Enable EIR and Grants management from submission to fund distribution.

+Key Features

+KYC for startups (company details, address, contact) Track startup progress and reports
+Push messages and notifications
+EIR and Grants management system

+Detailed Features
-Startup KYC and Progress Tracking Web Application
+1. KYC & Progress Tracking

-Project Overview
-The Startup KYC and Progress Tracking Web Application is a platform to streamline the collection of KYC (Know Your Customer) information from startups, track their progress, manage monthly report submissions, and handle EIR (Entrepreneur-in-Residence) and grants applications.
-Built using the MERN stack, this web app provides a centralized interface for both startups and administrators.

-Features
-Startup KYC: Collect startup details (address, contact, company info).
-Progress Tracking: Track and update startup progress.
+Collect and store startup information
+Update and track startup progress over time

+2. Monthly Reports

-Monthly Reports: Submit and view monthly performance reports.
+Collect and view monthly startup performance reports Easy submission of reports (files, text)

-Push Messages: Admin can send messages to startups.
-EIR and Grants Management: Collect and manage applications, fund distribution, and progress tracking.
+3. EIR and Grants Management

+Collect and manage applications, fund distribution, and progress tracking

-Tech Stack
+Technical Stack
-1)Frontend: React
-2)Backend: Node.js + Express
+StartHub is built using the MERN stack:

+Frontend: React, CSS (Tailwind), JavaScript
+Backend: Node.js, Express.js
-3)Database: MongoDB
+Database: MongoDB

-4)Authentication: JWT Authentication
+Security
+JWT authentication for users, admins, and investors

+User Roles
+Admin, Startup and EIR

+Admin functionalities :
+View and manage startup KYC information
+Track startup progress
+Send push messages to startups
+Manage EIR and Grants schemes

+Startup functionalities :
+Submit KYC details
+Update progress
+Submit monthly reports
+View messages from the admin

+EIR functionalities :
+Review and provide feedback on startup KYC information Monitor progress
+Evaluate reports
+Provide recommendations for grants or support

+Authors
+Shyam Navinkumar Modi
+Aadi Rakeshkumar Patel
+Krishna Suresh Suryawanshi
+Yagyansh Vishnukumar Gupta

+Acknowledgments
+This project was developed as part of the BitNBuild event.

 Watch our presentation
 ![Watch our presentation](https://github.com/shyxmz/Deez-Nulls/blob/main/StartHub%20(1).gif)